 Working in a comfortable environment isn't only connected to vague feelings of engagement, but having more light, air, and space results in improved physical wellbeing that influences our productivity, reducing headaches and fatigue, for instance.

 2. Tools and Technology

 The technological environment refers to the tools your employees need to do their work.
-This includes telephones and computers, but it also pertains to apps, software, intranets, and e-learning opportunities.
+This includes telephones and computers, but it also pertains to internal communication apps, software, modern intranets, and e-learning opportunities.

 The main goal of workplace technology is to make your day easier.
 Slow, antiquated, or lack of these tools makes processes strenuous and wastes time that could otherwise be spent more efficiently.
 Popular technological devices currently implemented include smartphones and laptops—tools most of us depend on every day—but younger generations in the workforce are asking employers to step up their game to utilize even more advanced technologies such as virtual reality and wearables.

 While these new technologies are no doubt exciting and hold many possibilities, one challenge will be to balance the practicality of their use with their potential to distract.

 Culture is likely the most talked about aspect of the employee experience—the "feeling" you get when you're working somewhere or the vibe of a workplace, in essence.
 It’s generally not something that can be physically altered so much as it is simply a set of guidelines and behaviors that are encouraged.

 What Steps Should You Be Taking?

 If you're thinking about creating an employee experience that reaches all of your employees—including the ones who aren't sitting at desks or are working remotely—mobile communications may be the solution.
 Not only does mobile communication with an employee app align with the digital roadmap, but it also directly influences the employee experience at every step of the employee lifecycle (ELC), which consists of all the steps or processes in which an employee participates during his or her relationship with an organization.